nrwl/nx/docs/angular/guides/configuration.md

 Tasks runners can accept different options.
 The following are the options supported by `"@nrwl/workspace/tasks-runners/default"` and `"@nrwl/nx-cloud"`.

-- `cacheableOperations` defines the list targets/operations that will be cached by Nx.
+- `cacheableOperations` defines the list of targets/operations that will be cached by Nx.
+- `strictlyOrderedTargets` defines the list of targets that need to be executed in the order defined by the dependency graph.
+Defaults to `['build']`
 - `parallel` defines whether to run targets in parallel
 - `maxParallel` defines the max number of processes used.
 - `captureStderr` defines whether the cache will capture stderr or just stdout
+- `skipNxCache` defines whether the Nx Cache should be skipped.
+Defaults to `false`
 - `cacheDirectory` defines where the local cache is stored, which is `node_modules/.cache/nx` by default.
-- `runtimeCacheInputs` define the list of commands that will be run by the runner to include into the computation hash value.
+- `runtimeCacheInputs` defines the list of commands that will be run by the runner to include into the computation hash value.

 `runtimeCacheInputs` can be set as follows: